Fuel System

 COMMON FUEL SYSTEM COMPONENTS

-These parts are pretty much common to all fuel systems.
+These parts are pretty much common to all fuel systems (carbureted and fuel injected, and heck maybe even diesel).
 There are subtle differences depending on the system:

 Gas Tank